 Jonathan joined Nourish as the Education Coordinator in January of 2017 following prior employment at Nourish as an Urban Farm Manager.
 He graduated from the University of Wisconsin – Madison, where he majored in neurobiology and worked as a research assistant for the School of Medicine and Public Health.
 Jonathan completed a 14-month internship in sustainable agriculture and community development at a demonstration farm and seedbank in Florida.
 He has worked internationally in research and food security with agricultural communities in Thailand and Myanmar and worked with a food sovereignty project on the Bad River Reservation in northern Wisconsin.
 Outside of work, Jonathan enjoys outdoor recreation and is actively involved with backpacking, kayaking, and sailing in the Sheboygan community.

-Heather Bassett, Administrative Assistant
+Heather Bassett, Administrative and Program Assistant

 Heather graduated from UW-Oshkosh with a degree in Environmental Studies with an emphasis on Urban Planning and Community Development and a minor in Women’s Studies.
 Heather has gained experience through many jobs in and outside of her field.
 She has worked for a large-scale compost company, spent time working for the CSA farm Produce With Purpose, as well as completing an internship as an Education Intern at the North Eastern Wisconsin Zoo.
 Having grown up in Minocqua, WI, Heather enjoys the outdoors and is an avid cross country skier.
 She is also a purple belt in Brazilian Jiu jitsu.